Djarot Saiful Hidayat

 Djarot Saiful Hidayat (born 6 July 1962) is an Indonesian politician who is currently a member of the People's Representative Council.
 He was the governor of Jakarta, in office between 15 June and 15 October 2017 after being acting governor since 9 May.
 He replaced his predecessor Basuki Tjahaja Purnama (commonly known as Ahok) when the latter was found guilty of blasphemy against Islam.
 He was appointed by Basuki as Deputy Governor in 2014 to fill the gap left by the election of Joko Widodo as president.

 Member of PDI-P, his political career began as a member of East Java's Regional Parliament between 1999 and 2000, before he was elected as Mayor of Blitar where he served a 10-year tenure.
 He was later elected into the People's Representative Council before his move into the capital's governance.

 Personal life

 Early life

 Born as Saiful Hidayat in Magelang, Central Java on 6 July 1962 as son of an army veteran, he received his forename Djarot from a merchant in a traditional market in his hometown.

 Education

 He earned his bachelor's degree in 1986 from Brawijaya University in Malang, majoring in administrative science.
 He continued to Gadjah Mada University for his Masters in Political Science and graduated in 1991.
 Before he entered politics, he was a lecturer in the 17 August 1945 University in Surabaya.

 Family

 Djarot married Happy Farida in 1999 and has 3 children.
+Happy was later elected as a member of the Regional Representative Council in 2024.